VSMDURGAPRASAD/h08/README.md

 Clone this h08 repo and set up your tools.
 (Use chocolatey or or your previous installations.)

+Install the newest version of JDK8 from Oracle.
+Mine was  C:\Program Files\Java\jdk1.8.0_162.

 Run PowerShell as Admin and use Chocolatey to install zookeeper, kafka, and maven (verify by checking C:\ProgramData\chocolatey\lib and C:\tools).

 ```PowerShell